Creating a Dependable Referral Protocol for Your Dental Practice

 Create Systems, Not Storms

-• Specialty Dental Offices: If you need patient, subscriber, or coverage information that wasn’t with the initial referral, contact the patient.
-(Remember, they’re your patient too now.)
+- Specialty Dental Offices: If you need patient, subscriber, or coverage information that wasn’t with the initial referral, contact the patient.
+(Remember, they’re also your patient now.)
 Do not interrupt referring offices’ busy days with requests for information that your patient has.

 So, if your referral protocol is broken, fix it.
 Referring dental patients back and forth shouldn’t cause confusion and frustration for anyone.
 It should be a secure and organized process that reflects the appreciation that general and specialty dental offices have for each other.